llpeterson/applications/infrastructure.md

-SNMP is still widely used and has historically been "the" management protocol for switches and routers, but there has recently been growing attention paid to how we manage networks, with several new proposals being put forward.
+SNMP is still widely used and has historically been "the" management protocol for switches and routers, but there has recently been growing attention paid to more flexible and powerful ways to manage networks.
 There isn't yet complete agreement on an industry-wide standard, but a conensus about the general approach is starting to emerge.
 We describe one example, called *OpenConfig*, that is both getting a lot of traction and illustrates many of the key idea that the are being pursued.

 The general strategy is to automate network management as much as possible, with the goal of getting the error-prone human out of the